carmocca/PyLaia-examples/iam-htr/README.md

 feasible for you, adapt the training configuration to your environment.
 You can do this by modifying the `batch_size` or `early_stopping_patience` attributes.

-You can also run the experiment using multiple GPUs to dramatically reduce the training and decoding time (e.g. to almost half using 2 GPUs).
+You can also run the experiment using multiple GPUs to significantly reduce the training and decoding time (e.g. to almost half using 2 GPUs).
 To do so, change the `accelerator` attribute to `ddp` and set the number of GPUs desired.